willz1200/Hexa-Driver/README.md

 ## How to Use Within the Arduino IDE

-* Install the STM32duino Core **(Version: 1.5.0)** in the Arduino IDE Explained [Here](https://github.com/stm32duino/wiki/wiki/Getting-Started)
+* Install the [Arduino STM32](https://github.com/rogerclarkmelbourne/Arduino_STM32) via the following steps:
+  * Download the Arduino STM32 repo as a zip file
+  * Navigate to the arduino directory usually, Documents -> Arduino
+  * Create a new folder in the arduino directory called "hardware" if it doesn't already exist
+  * Unzip the Arduino STM32 repo into the hardware, ensuring the repo is in a folder called "Arduino_STM32"
 * Install the "Arduino SAM boards (32-bits ARM Cortex-M3)" which can be found in Boards Manager by default
+* Go to Documents/Arduino/hardware/Arduino_STM32/drivers/win and double click install_drivers.bat
+* You will need to restart the Arduino IDE
+* The Arduino IDE is now setup to flash the board which can be acomplished with the following steps:
   * Select "Maple Mini" Under 'Tools → Board' in the Arduino IDE
   * Select "Bootloader 2.0 (20k RAM, 120k Flash)" Under 'Tools → Bootloader Version' in the Arduino IDE
   * Select the Correct COM Port
   * Upload The Code

 ## Hexa Driver PCB